 Does Insurance Pay for Medical Alert Systems?

-Understanding Medical Alert Systems and Insurance Coverage
+Understanding Medical Alert Systems and Insurance Coverage in 2024

-Medical alert systems are life saving devices for many seniors, especially those who have a high risk of falling or who manage a chronic illness like diabetes.
-Technology makes aging in place a whole lot safer, so it’s no wonder so many seniors and families choose to invest in a medical alert system.
+Medical alert systems are life-saving devices for many seniors, especially those at a high risk of falling or managing a chronic illness like diabetes.
+Technology makes aging in place a lot safer, so it’s no wonder many seniors choose to invest in a medical alert system.

-Depending on what features you need or want, a medical alert system really is an investment.
+Depending on what features you need or want, a medical alert system is an investment.
 Features like a caregiving app, GPS technology, a smartwatch, or two-way communication can drive up the cost.
 With some systems, you need to pay upfront for the device and then pay for a monthly plan.
 With others, the cost of the equipment is calculated into the monthly plan.

 Either way, the expense is one that many seniors hope their insurance provider will cover.
 However, even though medical alert systems support your well-being, getting coverage for one isn’t always easy.
 We’ll take a look at your options below.